-- 1. Make sure the gimbal protector is removed. - 2.
-Make sure the remote controller, mobile device, and Intelligent Flight Battery are fully charged. - 3.
-Make sure the aircraft arms are unfolded. - 4.
-Make sure the Intelligent Flight Battery and the propellers are mounted securely. - 5.
-Make sure the gimbal and camera are functioning normally.

-- 6. Make sure that there is nothing obstructing the motors and that they are functioning normally. - 7.
+- 1. Make sure the propeller holder and the gimbal protector is removed. - 2.
+Make sure the Intelligent Flight Battery and the propellers are mounted securely. - 3.
+Make sure the remote controller, mobile device, and Intelligent Flight Battery are fully charged. - 4.
+Make sure the aircraft arms are unfolded. - 5.
+Make sure the gimbal and camera are functioning normally. - 6.
+Make sure that there is nothing obstructing the motors and that they are functioning normally. - 7.
 Make sure that DJI Fly is successfully connected to the aircraft. - 8.
-Make sure all camera lenses and sensors are clean. - 9.
-Only use genuine DJI parts or parts authorized by DJI.
-Unauthorized parts may cause the system to malfunction and compromise flight safety. - 10.Make sure the Obstacle Avoidance Action is set in DJI Fly, and the max flight altitude, max flight distance and RTH altitude are all set properly according to the local laws and regulations.
+Make sure all camera lenses and sensors are clean.

+- 9. Only use genuine DJI parts or DJI authorized parts.
+Unauthorized parts may cause system malfunctions and compromise flight safety. - 10.
+Make sure the Obstacle Avoidance Action is set in DJI Fly, and the max flight altitude, max flight distance and RTH altitude are all set properly according to the local laws and regulations.